 - Certification from your physician

-- notice of the effective date of the disability determination from the Department of Veterans Affairs
+- notice of the effective date of the disability determination from the U.S. Department of Veterans Affairs

 You’re not eligible to receive a refund of payments made before those dates.